 This was added to the catalogue based on comments submitted by a market participant in April 11, 2008 comments

+2008 Rank: Medium

+Pumped Storage Generation Plant Modeling

+In its comment PG&E suggested that the catalogue contain an initiative devoted to the proper modeling of pumped storage units.
+This will impact not only their Helms units, but other market participants who use, or are considering the use of, this type of generation.

-2008 Rank: MediumInitiatives from 2008 Catalogue that are no longer active
+Initiatives from 2008 Catalogue that are no longer active

 This section provides a list of the 2008 initiatives that have either been completed or inactivated from the market design Initiatives catalogue.